Jason Wallace

 The Abbott Stillman Prize 2024

-I am honored to be the inaugural recipient of the Abbott Stillman Prize, awarded by the NYC Culture Club for 2024.
+I am honored to be the inaugural recipient of The Stillman Prize, awarded by the NYC Culture Club for 2024.
 This prestigious recognition includes the acquisition of one of my works pictured below and a cash award, acknowledging my contributions to the area of ‘Signs & Symbols’ within contemporary art.
 Being the first artist to receive this award is a significant milestone in my career.
+Thank you @abbottstillmanstudio!

 Zero Bond Artist Residency 2022